iast94/infrastructure-interview-test-main/README.md

 ./create-cluster.sh
 ```
 ###  Deploy the kubernetes aplication
-To Pull an Image from a Private Registry you first need to create a Secret based on existing credentials, for do that use the follow docmuentation:
+To Pull an Image from a Private Registry you first need to create a Secret based on existing credentials, to do this use the following docmuentation:
 https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/
+After that, replace your dockerhub secret in the "dockerhub-secret" field in the my-secret.yaml file, located inside the kube-news/templates folder.

 #### Connect your local machine to the cloud provider: